thecartercenter/nemo/docs/production-setup.md

 This guide assumes:

-* You have an Ubuntu server up and running (version 18.04 recommended).
+* You have an Ubuntu server up and running (version 20.04 recommended; see revision history for earlier versions).
 * You have a domain name (e.g. yoursite.example.com) pointing to the server's IP address.
 * Port 443 on the server is open to the world.
 * You have ssh'ed to the server as the root user or a user with sudo privileges (`root` is assumed as the username below).